Network resilience: Phase transitions in biological networks

 \subsubsection{Early warning signals before biological populations collapse}

-As discussed in Sec. \ref{BiologyUnicellularSec}, due to the cooperative growth of budding yeast in sucrose, bistability and a fold bifurcation appear when the dilution factor changes \cite{dai2012generic, ghadami2018rate}.
-As shown in Fig. \ref{Bistability_Yeast}, the fold bifurcation occurs when the stable and unstable fixed points ``collide''.
-For higher dilution factors, populations always collapse, as extinction is the only stable state.
-For lower dilution factors side, near the bifurcation, a population becomes less resilient because the basin of attraction around the stable state (characterized by the distance between the stable and unstable fixed points) shrinks, elevating the chance of extinction by stochastic perturbations.
-Dai et al. \cite{dai2012generic} test the resilience of yeast populations at different dilution factors by salt shock of sodium chloride for 1 day, and find that populations at low dilution factors are able to recover from the perturbation, whereas those at high dilution factors go extinct.
+As discussed in Section \ref{BiologyUnicellularSec}, due to the cooperative growth of budding yeast in sucrose, bistability and a fold bifurcation appear when the dilution factor is changed \cite{dai2012generic}.
+As shown in Fig. \ref{Bistability_Yeast}, fold bifurcation occurs when the stable and unstable fixed points ``collide''.
+Populations exposed to higher dilution factors always collapse, as extinction is the only stable state.
+At lower dilution factors near the bifurcation, the population becomes less resilient because the basin of attraction around the stable state (characterized by the distance between the stable and unstable fixed points) decreases in size, increasing the chance of extinction due to stochastic perturbations.
+Dai et al. \cite{dai2012generic} tested the resilience of yeast populations at different dilution factors to a 1-day salt shock with sodium chloride and found that populations at low dilution factors were able to recover from the perturbation.
+Conversely, those at high dilution factors went extinct.

-When a biological population approaches a tipping point, recovery rates from small perturbations are observed tend to zero \cite{veraart2012recovery}.
-Thus, in the vicinity of bifurcation in yeast populations \cite{dai2012generic}, the critical slowing down phenomenon is directly observed.
-Since in this vicinity, the populations become more vulnerable to disturbance and more time is needed to recover from small perturbations, the system becomes more correlated with its past, leading to an increase in autocorrelation between density fluctuations at different time points.
-In addition, among more than 46 replicate yeast populations, the size of fluctuations in population densities for five days increases as the dilution factor increases, so that the standard deviation and coefficient of variation both increase \cite{dai2012generic}.
+When a biological population approaches a tipping point, its rate of recovery from small perturbations tends to zero \cite{veraart2012recovery}.
+Thus, in yeast populations in the vicinity of a bifurcation \cite{dai2012generic}, the critical slowing down phenomenon is directly observed.
+Since in this vicinity populations become more vulnerable to disturbance and more time is needed for them to recover from small perturbations, the system becomes more correlated with its past, leading to an increase in autocorrelation between density fluctuations at different time points.
+Among more than 46 replicate yeast populations, the magnitude of the fluctuation in population density over a period of five days was shown to increase as the dilution factor increased, and the standard deviation and the coefficient of variation of the fluctuation also both increased \cite{dai2012generic}.
 These three indicators based on critical slowing down are found to be good early warning signals.
-However, skewness, a suggested early warning signal not based on critical slowing down, which measures the asymmetry of fluctuations in population density \cite{guttal2009spatial}, is not a good warning signal for yeast populations collapse \cite{dai2012generic}.
+However, skewness, a suggested early warning signal that is not based on critical slowing down, measures the asymmetry of fluctuations in population density \cite{guttal2009spatial}and is not a good warning signal for yeast population collapse \cite{dai2012generic}.